This months news:

 The Student Faculty

-Cohort 21 and 22 are approaching their 9 month reviews and are all taking on some very rich learning.
-The latest group, cohort 23 includes our own OU graduates and are fast approaching their 6 month reviews.
+Cohort 21 and 22 are approaching their 11 month reviews, cohort 23 includes our own OU graduates and have had their 6 month reviews.

 Professional Development Faculty